Staff Profile

 • Associate Member of the Australian Hand Therapy Association

-She commenced her career at Prince of Wales and Prince Henry Hospitals, working in a variety of areas including acute & post-acute orthopaedics & hand therapy.
-Catia was the senior physiotherapist for 4 years in an early discharge orthopaedic hospital to home programme.
+Catia graduated from the University of Sydney with her physiotherapy degree.
+She commenced her career at Prince of Wales and Prince Henry Hospitals, working in a variety of areas including acute & post-acute orthopaedics and hand therapy.
+Catia was the senior physiotherapist for four years in an early discharge orthopaedic hospital to home programme.

 Hayley Coleman